 I am an Assistant Professor in the University of Toronto working on quantum-enhanced machine learning and applications of high-performance learning algorithms in quantum physics.
-I am also the Academic Director of the Quantum Machine Learning Program in the Creative Destruction Lab, a Faculty Affiliate in the Vector Institute for Artificial Intelligence, and an Affiliate in the Perimeter Institute for Theoretical Physics.
+I am also the Academic Director of the Quantum Machine Learning Program in the Creative Destruction Lab, a Data Scientist in Residence in the TD Management Data and Analytics Lab, a Faculty Affiliate in the Vector Institute for Artificial Intelligence, and an Affiliate in the Perimeter Institute for Theoretical Physics.

 Quantum-enhanced machine learning: Current and near-future quantum technologies have a potential of improving learning algorithms.
 Of particular interest are algorithms that have a high computational complexity or that require sampling.
 The latter type includes many probabilistic graphical models in which not only the training phase, but also the inference phase has been infeasible at scale, prompting a need for quantum-enhanced sampling.
 This in turn will enable deep architectures for probabilistic models, as well as scalable implementations of statistical relational learning, both of which go beyond the black-box model of neural networks and shift the focus towards explainable artificial intelligence.
 While speedup is the primary consideration, we also investigate the fundamental limits of statistical learning theory in the framework of quantum physics.